Fried Shrimp with Tomato Paste

 9. Step 9:

-So, we defrost the shrimp, let the excess liquid drain, lightly salt them and send them to a frying pan with vegetable oil.
+• Thaw the shrimp, let the excess liquid drain off, salt them lightly, and add them to a skillet with vegetable oil.
 Fry for about three minutes, stirring constantly.
-Now pour in soy sauce, tomato ketchup and squeeze garlic through a cracker.
-The shrimp should turn slightly brown, and a pleasant aroma will spread through the kitchen.
-This is a sign that our dish is completely ready to eat.
-It is better to eat it hot, although this is not necessary.
-A lot of people agreed (after they tried this dish) that fried shrimp is many times tastier than boiled.
-Their taste is richer, they crunch pleasantly on the teeth and, as I said, they are eaten instantly with beer.
+Now pour in the soy sauce and tomato paste and press in the garlic.
+The shrimp should turn slightly brown, and a lovely aroma will fill the kitchen — that's your sign the dish is ready to eat.
+It's best hot, though that's not essential.
+Plenty of people agreed, after trying it, that fried shrimp are far tastier than boiled: the flavor is richer, they've got a pleasant bite, and — as I said — they disappear the moment beer is involved.

 Caloric content of the products possible in the composition of the dish